visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

 ConnectedComponents related
 """""""""""""""""""""""""""

-1. If you haven't already removed the slice operator, do that now, so you have just a Pseudocolor plot of "temp".
+1. If you haven't already removed the slice operator, do that now, so you have just a Pseudocolor plot of *temp*.
 2. Apply the Isovolume operator.
 Change the *Lower bound* of the Isovolume operator attributes to be "4".
 3. You will now see a bunch of blobs in space.
 4. Change the *Display* in the Query window to be *ConnectedComponents-related*.